Skip to Content

 Tickets: Call (407) 363-1985

 If you’re a fan of fish, this is the perfect aquarium.
-Sea Life Orlando (8449 International Drive) is sectioned off into different oceans, and you’ll see fish native to that area.
-There’s also a String Ray center, turtle cove, and axiom.
+Sea Life Orlando Aquarium (8449 International Drive) is sectioned off into different oceans, and you’ll see fish native to that area.
+There’s also a String Ray center, turtle cove, and various interactive exhibits.

 The best part is there is a 360-degree water tube that you walk though as fish, sharks, turtles, and other sea life swim above your head and below your feet.

-When you enter, you get a schedule of talks and feedings for the day so hopefully there are ones close to the time you enter.
+When you enter the aquarium, you get a schedule of talks and feedings for the day so hopefully there are ones close to the time you enter.
 The aquarium is pretty big for where it is, but it’ll take you less than an hour to go through the entire attraction.

 Sea Life Orlando info: